-Most commonly used to meet the high reliability requirements of the military and aerospace industry or in power electronics that generate a lot of heat.
+This is frequently used to meet the high reliability requirements of the military and aerospace industry or in power electronics that generate a lot of heat.
 Other drivers are the necessity to use obsolete components, or traditional through hole connectors.
 THT (through hole technology) remains an effective PCB assembly method.
-However, although it provides stronger mechanical bonds, through-hole mounting requires a more laborious process making the boards more expensive to produce.
+However, although it provides stronger mechanical bonds, through-hole mounting requires a more laborious assembly process making the boards more expensive to produce.
 Component lead must be inserted through holes and cropped.
 Component leads may have to be pre-formed.
 Solder tacking or bending of component legs may be required to keep the parts located during soldering.

-At Newbury Electronics, you can rely on our expertise to recommend the most suitable mounting technology for your applications, regardless of your niche.
+You can rely on our expertise to recommend the most suitable mounting technology for your applications, regardless of your niche.
 Our THT specialists are trained to IPC-A-160 standards

 As the name suggests, Through-hole assembly is a method in which components are inserted through holes drilled into printed circuit boards and are then soldered to pads on the opposite side.
 This process can involve both automatic and manual procedures which is especially useful for testing and prototyping.